Suui/SlothUnit/README.md

 ## Current status

 As of today, SlothUnit is still starting out.
-Only available in Visual Studio, there are just a few simple assertions for bools, strings, integers and floats.
+Only available in Visual Studio and pretty slow, there are just a few simple assertions for bools, strings, integers and floats.
 But it may be used for fun on some katas or in small projects where you don't need more than that :)

 ## Setup